AkiumAI/NeoMerger/README.md

 **Advanced model merging extension for Forge Neo, Forge, reForge, and AUTOMATIC1111.**

-Merge SDXL, Pony, Illustrious and SD 1.x checkpoints with block-level precision — no command line required.
+Merge SDXL, Pony, Illustrious, Anima and SD 1.x checkpoints with block-level precision — no command line required.

 ---

 ## Features

-- **Block Merge** — blend two checkpoints at the block level with Easy (semantic) or Normal (per-block) mode
+- **Block Merge** — blend two checkpoints at the block level with Easy (semantic), Normal (per-block SDXL) or Anima (per-block DiT) mode
-- **LoRA Bake-in** — permanently fuse a LoRA into a checkpoint
+- **LoRA Bake-in** — permanently fuse a LoRA into a checkpoint (SDXL and Anima supported)
 - **LoRA Merge** — combine two LoRA files into one
 - **Model Inspector** — read architecture, metadata, merge recipes, and training info from any `.safetensors` or `.ckpt` file
 - **Precision control** — save in fp16, bf16, fp32, or fp8